DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > If Vladimir uses his ***oathbind*** feature to subject a players to the effects of a *geas*, he whispers the following binding command: “You shall raise no hand against Strahd von Zarovich for as long as you live."

 > [!info]+ **Room Dimensions**
-> When preparing to run the fight with Vladimir, remember that each square on Argynvostholt’s grid is 10 feet across, and that <span class="citation">Q53.
-Beacon of Argynvostholt (p.
+> When preparing to run the fight with Vladimir, remember that each square on Argynvostholt’s grid is 10 feet across, and that <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q53BeaconofArgynvostholt">Q53.
+Beacon of Argynvostholt</a> (p.
 142)</span> is a full 30 feet across.

 > [!combat]+ **Balancing the Commander**
 > Due to the phase mechanic, this is a series of two consecutive **bruising** combat encounters against a party of five 6th-level players, a CR 3 ally (Ireena Kolyana), a CR 4 ally (Ezmerelda d’Avenir), and a CR 1/4 ally (Zorya), and will each consume approximately 39% of their total maximum hit points (for a total of 78% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows: